teknologyguru/dotfiles/README.md

 # dotfiles

-Tweaks asd such that I've done to my Linux systems over time.
+Tweaks and such that I've done to my Linux systems over time.